-If you plan to print, this means that you must have access to a WiFi network during your event.
+If you plan to print, you must have access to a WiFi network during your event.
 The iPad and your printer will communicate via the network.

 WiFi vs. Internet

 Contrary to popular belief, WiFi and Internet are not the same thing.

 Internet is what allows you to connect to other devices and services around the world.

 Internet (or a cellular connection) is required for browsing your favorite website or downloading your emails.

 Internet (or a cellular connection) is required for the HALO and Classic apps to send out pictures to participant's cell phone or email.